This post may contain affiliate links. Please read my disclaimer for more information.

 Can you adjust the size of the grinds

-If you like to perform different brewing techniques you’re going to need change the grind size.
+If you like to perform different brewing techniques, you will need to change the grind size.

 You want to check how many settings there are and how easy it is to switch between them.